Eryux/ygofm-assist-ui/README.md

 - To build the project use the command `npm build`.
 - To test the build use the command `npm run preview`.

-Important: You may have to edit `index.html` file of your build result is `dist` folder to change the website url by your own url.
+Important: You may need to edit `index.html` file of your build result is `dist` folder to change the website url by your own url.

 for example -
 ```html